 While traditionally the four pillars of safety are for aviation service providers, they make a fantastic foundation for safety management in any industry where health and safety is of a particularly large concern—like construction.
 They lay a solid blueprint for organizational structure and supporting documentation, hazard identification and risk assessment, continuous assessment and improvement of safety practices, and a safety culture that includes plenty of training and a free flow of information between all levels of a company.

 Safety Evolution's comprehensive safety management software can work as a tool to implement the SMS framework on a construction site and attain safety goals without an overwhelming amount of paperwork and administration.
 It saves time and frees up workers to focus on real safety.
-To learn more watch our Demo on Demand.

 Sign up to receive our weekly newsletter with helpful safety content below!